-- WJC: I'd like to repeat what I said earlier.
+WJC: I'd like to repeat what I said earlier.
 We've got to focus here on a different issue, which is a small amount of nuclear material in a non-power-plant setting in Russia --which could be stolen and sold on the world market: that's something on which perhaps we could do something quietly together.
 We don't have to discuss this now.
-I'd like to have the Vice President talk to Prime Minister Chernomrydin, and they can do it. - BNY: Well, there is a question of Beloyarsk station, which is a fast-neutron reactor and there's some plutonium.
-We have shut down one unit, and the two units still working are constituted to only for peaceful purposes.
-They are not for weapons but the for power for Sverdlovsk and other cities.
-When the state of the Gore-Chernomrydin Commission meets, we'll open all facilities and who them every site in Russia.
-Let them the facilities are and report to us.
+I'd like to have the Vice President talk to Prime Minister Chernomrydin, and they can do it.

+BNY: Well, there is a question of Beloyarsk station, which is a fast-neutron reactor and there's some plutonium.
+We have shut down one unit, and the two units still working are only for peaceful purposes.
+They are not for weapons but for power for Sverdlovsk and other cities.
+When the Gore-Chernomrydin Commission meets, we'll open all facilities and who them every site in Russia.
+Let them see and report to us.

 Before getting back to European security, I want to talk about the subject of our relations with Iran.
-What decisions did I take just before your-visit?
-Intour contract, we've left in place only the delivery of a contract, we've left in place only the delivery of a contract that has to do with military issues.
+What decisions did I take just before your visit?
+In our contract, we've left in place only the delivery of energy-producing units for peaceful purposes.
+We have turned them [the Iranians] down on anything in the contract that has to do with military issues.